-As one example, on February 1, 2023, the California Secretary of State determined that a voter initiative, entitled "The Taxpayer Protection and Government Accountability Act" ("Initiative 1935"), is eligible for the November 2024 Statewide general election.
-However, whether Initiative 1935 can be certified as qualified for the ballot in the November 2024 Statewide election is now before the California Supreme Court.
-A decision is expected by no later than late June 2024 so that the ballots may be prepared for the November 2024 election.
-Were it ultimately adopted by a majority of voters in the Statewide general election, Initiative 1935 would amend the State Constitution to, among other things, expand the definition of taxes, impose heightened barriers for State and local governments to impose taxes and exempt fees, and potentially retroactively void certain taxes enacted or imposed after January 1, 2022, or exempt fees not imposed in accordance with its provisions.
+As one example, a voter initiative, entitled "The Taxpayer Protection and Government Accountability Act," ("Initiative 1935"), was submitted for consideration at the November 2024 Statewide general election.
+Initiative 1935 proposed to amend the State Constitution to, among other things, expand the definition of taxes, impose heightened barriers for State and local governments to impose taxes and exempt fees, and potentially retroactively void certain taxes enacted or imposed after January 1, 2022 or exempt fees not imposed in accordance with its provisions.
+On June 20, 2024 the California Supreme Court directed the Secretary of State to pull Initiative 1935 from the November 2024 general election ballot.